stop waisting money

 i7.
 This machine is tweaked for gaming and advanced 3D rendering programs (video editors).
 Extremely fast and perfect for any type of game available.
 This is also the most expensive machine amongst the selection.
 Usually 8 Gig of RAM.

 My opinion is that any business will be satisfied with the 2 Quad or i3 machines.
 Remember if you give a gaming machine such as an i5 or i7, to a worker at your office, the chances are good he/she will be playing games and therefore install unauthorized software.
 A tip to any computer programmer; do not buy the i5 or i7 and expect your clients to have the same results and speed as you.
 Purchase the 2Core or i3 (maximum) so to test your software on machines that the average person owns.

 WHICH MAKE SHOULD I BUY ...

 It is not the make that differs, it is how which functions that make available to you in support of your machine.
 Other differences are; quality of Web-Cam, keyboard layout (please test the keyboards, some keyboard layouts are hateful), amount of USB ports, type of USB ports, speaker quality, display quality).

 You need to look for the following in a laptop before buying it:

 USB Ports.
-At least 3 ports (USB 1 is slow and out-dated - white in colour; USB 2 is much better and faster than USB 1 - black in colour; USB 3 is extremely fast - blue in colour).
+At least 3 ports (USB 1 is slow and out-dated - white in color; USB 2 is much better and faster than USB 1 - black in color; USB 3 is extremely fast - blue in color).